Ron Reed: Professional career

 Reed made his NBA debut with the Detroit Pistons in a 111–103 loss to the New York Knicks on October 16, 1965.
-He spent two seasons with the Pistons, and averaged 3.4 field goals per game.
-During the 1966–67 season, Reed informed head coach Dave DeBusschere (who was, himself, a two-sport star) that he had decided to pursue his baseball career.
-Regardless, he was selected 25th overall by the Seattle SuperSonics in the 1967 NBA Expansion Draft.
+He spent two seasons with the Pistons, and averaged 8 points per game.
+During the 1966–67 season, Reed informed head coach and teammate Dave DeBusschere — who was, himself, a two-sport star who pitched for the Chicago White Sox — that he had decided to pursue his baseball career.

+Regardless, he was selected 25th overall by the Seattle SuperSonics in the 1967 NBA expansion draft.

 Baseball career

 Minor leagues

 Reed spent the 1965 season in the high A Florida State League.
 In 1966, he jumped all the way to triple A, while compiling a 13–5 record and 2.57 earned run average.
-He received a September call-up, and made his major league debut on September 26, 1966 against the San Francisco Giants.
+He received a September call-up, and made his major league debut on September 26, 1966, against the San Francisco Giants.
 The fourth batter he faced, Willie McCovey, hit a two-run home run to give him the loss in his debut.
 He fared better in his second appearance.
 Starting against the Cincinnati Reds, he held them scoreless over six innings to pick up his first major league win.
 He spent the 1967 season with the Richmond Braves, and went 14–10 with a 2.51 ERA.
 He again received a September call-up, and went 1–1 with a 2.95 ERA in three starts.